Sh1v4nk/DiscordChatBot/README.md

 3. Make your changes and submit a pull request.

 > "Alone we can do so little; together we can do so much." - Helen Keller

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Sh1v4nk/DiscordChatBot/blob/main/LICENSE) file for details.

 ---

 Thank you for visiting my DiscordChatBot repository.
 If you have any suggestions or feedback, feel free to reach out to me.